ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Projet_CQ.pdf)

-<div style="text-align: justify">In this project, we delve into the world of manufacturing with a focus on improving process efficiency through statistical quality control.
-The objective is to employ robust statistical methods and adequacy tests, thus ensuring processes are streamlined, waste is minimized, and a higher proportion of specification-conforming products are produced.
+<div style="text-align: justify">This project represents a rigorous exploration into the realm of manufacturing, with a specialized focus on augmenting process efficiency through the implementation of statistical quality control techniques.
+The core aim is to apply sophisticated statistical methodologies and adequacy tests to streamline manufacturing processes, thereby reducing waste and increasing the yield of products that meet specified quality standards.

-Our approach involves the construction and utilization of control charts, including the CUSUM (Cumulative Sum Control Chart) and EWMA (Exponentially Weighted Moving Average).
-These powerful statistical tools allow us to precisely detect moments of rupture in the process and accurately identify false alarm rates.
+Our methodology is centered around the development and application of advanced control charts, namely the CUSUM (Cumulative Sum Control Chart) and EWMA (Exponentially Weighted Moving Average).
+These robust statistical instruments are pivotal in our ability to precisely identify process irregularities and effectively monitor false alarm rates.

-The CUSUM chart is particularly effective at identifying small shifts from the process target over time, while the EWMA chart is adept at detecting larger, sudden shifts.
-Together, they provide a comprehensive toolset for monitoring process variability and maintaining control.
+The CUSUM chart is particularly tailored for pinpointing subtle, incremental deviations from the set process targets over time.
+In contrast, the EWMA chart excels in detecting more abrupt and significant shifts.
+This dual-chart strategy equips us with a comprehensive toolkit for scrutinizing process variability and ensuring consistent process control.

-The results from this project not only optimize the manufacturing process but also contribute to an overall reduction in waste.
-The insights and techniques gleaned from this work prove invaluable in promoting more efficient, sustainable, and profitable manufacturing practices.</div>
+The outcomes of this project are expected to substantially refine manufacturing processes.
+By applying these advanced statistical control methods, we anticipate not only an optimization of the manufacturing workflow but also a significant contribution towards reducing operational waste.
+This project stands to deliver critical insights and methodologies, fostering more efficient, sustainable, and economically viable manufacturing operations.</div>
 <br>
 <center><img src="images/controle.png"/></center>
 <br>